-3 semester hours Offers an advanced accounting approach incorporating computerized concepts.
-PRE: ACT 2103 and ACT 2214 (Sp)
+Offers an advanced accounting approach incorporating computerized concepts.
+PRE: ACT 2103 and ACT 2214 (SP)

-ACT 2601-2604, 3601-3604, 4601-4604 Workshops or Seminars

-Special offerings outside the curriculum, which meet the educational needs of both students and practitioners.
+ACT 2601-2604, 3601-3604, 4601-4604 Workshops or Seminars 1 to 4 Hours Special offerings outside the curriculum, which meet the educational needs of both students and practitioners.

-ACT 4701-4703 Topics in Accounting
+ACT 4701-4703 Topics in Accounting 1 to 3 Hours

 Topics offered in areas such as tax changes, financial accounting updates, management of an accounting practice, and special industry practices.
+(FA)

-ACT 4811-4813 Internship in Accounting
+ACT 4811-4813 Internship in Accounting 1 to 3 Hours

 Students will be associated with a business in the community.
 Observation, followed by as much hands-on, practical experience in the operation of the business as the situation permits.
 Fifty clock hours of involvement are necessary for each semester hour of credit.
 Enrollment requires pre-placement arrangement by the instructor.
-PRE: ACT 3213 (Fa/Sp/Sum)
+PRE: ACT 3213 (FA/SP/SPI/SU1/SU2)

-ACT 2901-2903, 3901-3903, 4901-4903 Directed Study
+ACT 2901-2903, 3901-3903, 4901-4903 Directed Study 1 to 3 Hours